wagood/laralist/README.md

 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8.0%2B-blue?style=flat-square)

 * [Splade](https://splade.dev/) provides a super easy way to build Single Page Applications (SPA) using standard Laravel Blade templates, enhanced with renderless Vue 3 components.
-In essence, you can write your app using the simplicity of Blade, and besides that magic SPA-feeling, you can sparkle it to make it interactive.
+In essence, you can write your app using the simplicity of Blade, and besides that magic SPA-feeling, you can sparkle it to make it interactive. <!-- spa, blade, vue -->

 * [Spreadsheet translations](https://github.com/orkhanahmadov/spreadsheet-translations) for Laravel create translation files from spreadsheet.